Akhilakolla2207/python-diwali-sales-project/README.md

-Data cleaning and explotary data analysis on diwali sales data data using python
+Data cleaning and explotary data analysis on diwali sales data  using python